abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/mongostat.md

 - **delete** - Number of delete operations per second.
 - **getmore** - Number of getMore operations per second (used when fetching more results from a cursor).
 - **command** - Number of database commands executed per second (e.g., createIndex, count, aggregate).
+  - command = number of regular commands | number of getLastError (GLE) commands
 - **dirty/used** - Percentage of the WiredTiger cache that is dirty (not yet written to disk) and the percentage actively used.
 - **flushes** - How many times data has been flushed to disk (per second).
 - **vsize** - Virtual memory size of the mongod process.